MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-replay.md

 # ![Small logo on windbg preview](images/windbgx-preview-logo.png) Time Travel Debugging - Replay a trace

-This section describes how to replay a time travel traces an navigate forward and backward in time.
+This section describes how to replay time travel traces, navigating forwards and backwards in time.

 ## Command time travel navigation